annaakullian/Harvestr/README.md

 $ . env/bin/activate
 </code></pre>

+3) Install the required packages

 ####Database

-1) Download and run postgres
+1) Download and run postgres server
+2) Create the databse in PostgreSQL by running the generatedb.sh script.
+This will seed your database with data from a couple of users.
+<pre><code>$ ./generatedb.sh </code></pre>

 1. Make sure you have postgres and python 2.7 installed
 2. Clone this repo